goranotes/list-with-recyclerview/README.md

-# example list with Recyclerview + MVP patern + Reactive X in Android
+# example list with Recyclerview + MVP architecture + Reactive X in Android